peterszerzo/scaling-tricks-for-geo/README.md

 	$.get('data/us-states.geo.json', function(data) {
 		var rgj = new stg.RichGeoJson(data);
 		// join by name
-		rgj.injectCollection(states, 'name', toleranceOptions);
+		rgj.injectCollection(states, 'name', injectOptions);
 		// proceed to rendering
 	});

-The ``toleranceOptions`` specifies additional options that can be used to match models with GeoJson features.
-It is not currently implemented, but it is definitely something I'd like to expand on later.
-It could include features such as case-sensitivity, the number of characters that can be extra or off (``'new  jersey'`` should still be joined with ``'New Jersey'``), backup join keys, and so on. ``#injectCollections()`` could return join statistics such as how many collection items could be injected, if there were several that could have been injected into the same GeoJson feature, and so on.
+The ``injectOptions`` specifies additional options that can be used to match models with GeoJson features.
+It is not currently implemented in the example, but it is definitely something I'd like to expand on later.
+Some features it could include:
+* case-sensitivity.
+* the number of characters that can be extra or off (a collection item with ``name: 'new  jersey'`` should still be matched with a feature with ``name: 'New Jersey'``).
+* backup join keys.
+If there is no name field match, maybe there is a ``'state'``, or we can try our luck with an ``'id'``.
+* an entirely custom, project-specific join function, taking a model and a feature as parameters, and returning a boolean telling us whether they match.

+``#injectCollections()`` would then return join statistics such as how many collection items could be injected, if there were several that could have been injected into the same GeoJson feature, and so on.
 Developers can refine join tolerance based on the feedback they get from any previous attempt.
 Messy data, you have got nothing on us.

-#### Daydreaming Cut Short: Sync vs. Async
+#### Sync and Async GeoJson in the Same App

-I notice that the above implementations for a US states visualization and map pin one look quite a bit different.
-One is synchronous and yields ``richGeoJson`` immediately, the other one may well keep a spinner icon waiting through a five-second server lag before it shows up on the screen.
-I am not very happy with keeping these different implementations in mind, adding rendering logic to different places, one roaming free and the other trapped in a callback or a ``promise.done()`` statement.
-I settled with writing asynchronous code whether I needed it or not, as follows:
+I cut my daydreaming short when I noticed that the above implementations for a US states visualization and map pin one look a bit different.
+One is synchronous and yields ``richGeoJson`` immediately, the other one may well keep a spinner icon waiting through a five-second server lag before it retrieves the shape file and renders it on the screen.
+I am not very happy keeping these different implementations in mind, adding rendering logic in different places, one roaming free and the other trapped in a callback.
+I compromised by writing asynchronous(-looking) code whether I needed it or not, as follows:

 	var rgj = new stg.RichGeoJson();
 	// set callback to execute when object is ready